devjetsoftware/docinsight-support/docinsight/announcing-docinsight-2024.md

 - AV when running IDE with `-r` switch
 - DocInsight.exe raises an Out of Memory error
 - Failed to locate `transform.data`
+- DocExplorer lost focus when clicking on a new file

 ## Known Issues